earowang/earo.me/content/project/tsibble.md

 title = "tsibble (dev)"

 # Project summary to display on homepage.
-summary = "Temporal data frames."
+summary = "The 'tsibble' provides and works with tidy temporal data."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""